Pair with classroom brain teasers and classroom riddles for kids.

 I'm tall when I'm young and short when I'm old.
 What am I?

-I am taken from a mine and shut up in a wooden case, from which I am never released, and yet I am used by almost every student.
+I am taken from a mine and shut up in a wooden case, yet I am used by almost every student.
 What am I?

 What can fill a room but takes up no space?